JAlcocerT/JAlcocerT/content/blog/Z_telecom.md

 In essence:

 * ServAssure NXT is the overall management system.
-* "superpollers" are a sub system that gathers data that ServAssure NXT then uses.
+* "Superpollers" are a sub system that gathers data that ServAssure NXT then uses.

 Therefore, "superpollers" are not an alternative to ServAssure NXT; they are a critical part of its architecture.